zoltantoth0409/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Deprecated the `social.activity.sets.enabled` Property with No Direct Replacement
+### Deprecated the social.activity.sets.enabled Property with No Direct Replacement
 - **Date:** 2018-Jan-24
 - **JIRA Ticket:** LPS-63635

 #### What changed?

-The `social.activity.sets.enabled` is no longer taking into account by the Social Activity portlet.
-From 7.0 onwards, Social Activity Sets will always be used.
+The `social.activity.sets.enabled` property is no longer recognized by the Social Activity portlet.
+From Liferay Portal 7.0 onwards, Social Activity Sets will always be used.

 #### Who is affected?